vermosi/dbmm/README.md

 ### To-Do List

+* Add text to inform user to breathe with the animation.
+(Most requested feature!)
-* Add variable slider to change the rate in which the animation triggers: (Most requested feature!)
+* Add variable slider to change the rate in which the animation triggers: (Second most requested feature!)
 (5s to 10s maybe?)
 (Ver.
 1 priority.)
 * Add multiple backgrounds based upon: Location, Time, and Weather (Ver.
 1 priority.)
 * Add audio, and audio controls: Volume Button, start off muted, 3-5 volume levels.
 (Unsure about this.)
 * Integrate API to pull in de-stress quotes, perhaps new quote every refresh, or a set time variable.
 (Also unsure about.)